A Purdue bankruptcy would make opioids cases even messier

 On Saturday, two state attorneys general leading settlement negotiations with the company — Tennessee Republican Herbert Slatery and North Carolina Democrat Josh Stein — sent an email to their colleagues saying talks were at an impasse and that they “expect Purdue to file for bankruptcy protection imminently.”

-A Purdue spokeswoman declined to comment on the email, which was obtained by The Associated Press, and representatives of the family have not returned messages.
+A representative for the family declined to comment on the email, which was obtained by The Associated Press.

 Purdue has said for months that it wants to reach a deal that would settle all state and local government claims against it, but it also has threatened to file for bankruptcy protection.
 Bankruptcy would mark a major shift in the multidistrict litigation being overseen by a federal judge in Cleveland.
 It would likely take Purdue out of the first federal trial over the opioid crisis, scheduled to start Oct.
 21.